theyosh/TerrariumPI/README.md

 ## Installation

+### Base

 The installation expects a Pi with working network and ssh.
 It is tested with [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
 For now the Desktop/Full version is not working somehow....
 So use the lite image!
 It is possible to use USB or SSD drives to speed things up: <https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb>

+### Docker

+There is a Docker image which can be used instead of the source code.
+This should make the installation a bit more easier.
+More information can be found at: [https://theyosh.github.io/TerrariumPI/install/#docker](https://theyosh.github.io/TerrariumPI/install/#docker)

+You can skip the manual installation part.

+### Manual

 1. Get a working Raspberry Pi and login as user 'pi' \
    `ssh pi@[raspberry_ip]`